ros-industrial-consortium/roadmapping/RoadmappingDocument.md

 8. Develop implementation plans

 ### 1. __Define Scope and Participants__
-See above for scope and RIC member participants
+See above for scope and RIC member participants.
+I would also like to highlight our European partners in particular TU Delft and Fraunhofer IPA.

 ### 2. Create a Common Vision for the Product/Technology
 This document does not attempt to take ownership of the ROS-Industrial Project vision; instead one might look towards the [project website](http://rosindustrial.org), or more broadly, [ROS.org](http://ros.org).
 The following is offered to gain alignment and a common language:

-__Vision:__ ROS-Industrial provides an open and flexible framework for advanced robotics development that:
+__Vision:__ ROS-Industrial provides an open and flexible framework for manufacturing automation development that:

 * Enables cross-platform compatibility
 * Creates new applications that were previously infeasible or impractical